1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - and how they should live

 Take Van Gogh’s Starry Night.
-It has no practical use—it’s just a painting.
-But people feel awe toward the madness that challenged convention.
+People feel awe toward the madness that challenged convention.
 That’s the birth of unique aura.
+If you are interested with Aura Theory, [See: Introducing the Aura Theory, Reinterpreted for the Hospitality Industry]

 (2) Four Types of Human Appeal